connectrpc/connect-es/README.md

 }
 ```

-With the magic of code generation, this schema produces servers and clients:
+And with the magic of code generation, this schema produces servers and clients:

 ```ts
 const answer = await eliza.say({sentence: "I feel happy."});